lzr6778/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Coastal engineering
-- Computational Linguistics
+- Oceanography
-- Information Retrieval
+- Wave theory

 # Education to show in About widget
 education: